pfptcommunity/pfptcommunity/README.md

-Note:  Open the Microsoft Advanced Editor and past the M Code script.
-The Microsoft "Get Web Data Wizard" does not allow the required Base64 encoding of the API credentials.
+Note:  If you want to play with Power BI, Paste the M Code script into the Microsoft Advanced Editor.
+The Microsoft "Get Web Data Wizard" does not support the required Base64 encoding of your API credentials.

 <br>